 Other factors that we need to consider as a company include shipping, storage, and what our retail partners require to place our products in their warehouses for online and retail distribution.
 We’ve found that the plastic pouches take up less space on a pallet which allows us to ship more product compared to cardboard packaging.
 This reduces our overall carbon footprint.
 The plastic pouches also take up less space in the landfills (sigh) compared to cardboard packaging and they weigh less which helps us (and our retail partners) save on shipping costs.
 Some of our retail partners require a certain type of packaging when they are displaying it in a retail store which adds another layer of complexity to the situation.
 As you can tell there isn’t a clear solution to a brands packaging problem.

-In the past year The Refillery has made a huge impact on our local community.
-Not only are customers choosing safer products for their families, they are also reducing their waste by refilling their products at The Refillery.
-Below are some pretty impressive statistics on how just one small refill store can make a difference and how you can help!
+In its first year, The Refillery made a huge impact on our local community.
+Not only could customers choose safer products for their families, they also reduced their waste by refilling their products at The Refillery.
+Below are some pretty impressive statistics on how just one small refill store madee a difference and how you can help!

-With the help from the customers at The Refillery they’ve refilled 10,000 containers.
-They’ve prevented the following number of containers from the landfill:
+With the help from the customers at The Refillery they refilled 10,000 containers.
+They prevented the following number of containers from the landfill:

 - 111 bags of Oxygen Whitener